cateiru/comment-progress/README.md

     # If a comment with the given id is not found, a new comment is created
     append: true

+    # Replaces the message of a comment that already exits with the given id.
+    # If a comment with the given id is not found, a new comment is created
+    replace: true

     # Deletes all the existing comments matching the given id and
     # creates a new comment with the given message
     recreate: true